RWS/studio-api-docs/apiconcepts/filetypesupport/adding_a_preview_controller.md

     set;
 }
 ```
-***

-Implement the Preview Document Navigation
+## Implement the preview document navigation
---

-In the next step, implement the following members of the [INavigablePreview](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.IntegrationApi.INavigablePreview.yml) interface.
-These functions control what should happen when the user, for example, scrolls to or selects a particular segment in the preview control.
+Next, implement the following members of the [INavigablePreview](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.IntegrationApi.INavigablePreview.yml) interface.
+These functions control what happens when the user scrolls to or selects a segment in the preview control.

 # [C#](#tab/tabid-5)
 ```cs